AXIS (comics): Reception

-IGN gave the story and the overall graphic novel a negative review of 4.5 with the verdict "AXIS stands as one of the great disappointments of 2014.
+IGN gave the story and the overall graphic novel a negative review of 4.5/10 with the verdict "AXIS stands as one of the great disappointments of 2014.
 Despite the top-tier creators involved and the pedigree of Uncanny Avengers, this event just didn't come together.
 Only sporadic moments of fun crop up during the barrage of rushed art and poor characterization.
 And while the overall pacing does benefit slightly in this collected format, the hardcover's lack of extras and poor paper quality make the high cover price a hard pill to swallow."

+In other media

+Zenpool appears in Deadpool & Wolverine as a member of the Deadpool Corps.